lynnlangit/gcp-for-bioinformatics/4_FILE-TYPES.md

 # Genomic File Types

 This page lists types of files used in genomic analysis.
+To work with actual (sub-sampled size) example genomic files of the types listed below go to this [link](https://github.com/lynnlangit/gcp-for-bioinformatics/tree/master/1_Files_%26_Data/genomic-data-samples)

 ## Summary Table